n4cr/tomsbread.com/README.md

-# 🥖 Tom's Bakery - Order Management System
+# 🥖 Tom's Bread - Order Management System

-A modern, user-friendly web application for managing bread orders at Tom's Bakery.
+A modern, user-friendly web application for managing bread orders at Tom's Bread.
 This system allows bakers to schedule baking days and customers to place orders for their favorite breads.

 ## ✨ Features